Human-on-the-Loop in Machine Learning: What Is It and What It Isn’t

 Getting deeper into machine learning, we come across the concept of Human-on-the-Loop (HOTL).
 This is an approach where human intelligence takes control of AI improvement and creates a balance between automation and human insight.

-What Is Human-on-the-loop in Machine Learning?
+What Is Human-on-the-Loop in Machine Learning?

 Human-on-the-loop (HOTL) in machine learning is a unified approach to integrating human feedback into AI system operations.
-This helps have continuous oversight and improvement of machine learning models.
+This helps to have continuous oversight and improvement of machine learning models.

 Unlike Human-in-the-Loop (HITL), where human intervention is required for each decision or action the machine makes, HOTL integrates humans as supervisors or auditors who step in as needed to guide, correct, or improve the system based on its performance and outcomes.